davidarchanjo/spring-certified-developer-study-guide/README.md

 **Spring IoC Container** is responsible for instantiating beans, wiring dependencies and managing the bean lifecycle from its instantiation till destruction.
 Spring have two IoC container implementations: [BeanFactory](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/BeanFactory.html) and [ApplicationContext](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/ApplicationContext.html).

 **Inversion of Control (IoC)** is a process in which an object defines its dependencies without creating them explicitly.
-The object delegates the job of construction its dependencies to the IoC container.
+The object delegates the construction/instantiation job of its dependencies to the IoC container.

 **Dependency Injection** is a pattern used to implement IoC, where the control being inverted is the setting and injection of object's dependencies.

 ## SPRING EXPRESSION LANGUAGE
 The Spring Expression Language (SpEL for short) is used to query property values from properties file or to manipulate java objects and its attributes at runtime. @Value annotation is the most used way to process SpEL.

-SpEL expressions begin with `#` and are enclosed by braces, like `#{expression}`.
-Properties can be referenced in a similar fashion with `$`, and are enclosed by braces too, like `${property}`.
-Property placeholders cannot contain SpEL expressions, but expressions can contain property references, like `#{'${property}' + 2}`. **Notice that to access the property contained in the properties file from SpEL, it is mandatory to reference the property enclosed by single quotes**.
+SpEL expressions begin with `#` and are enclosed by braces, e.g. `#{2 + 2}`.
+Properties can be referenced in a similar fashion with `$`, and are enclosed by braces too, e.g. `${foo.bar}`.
+Property placeholders cannot contain SpEL expressions, but expressions can contain property references, e.g. `#{'${foo.bar}' + 2}`. **From this example, notice that to access the property contained in the properties file from SpEL, is mandatory to reference the property enclosed by single quotes**.

 SpEL provides two special built-in variables: `systemProperties` and `systemEnvironment`:
-- **systemProperties** – a java.util.Properties object retrieving properties from the runtime environment, like `os.name` or jvm args like `-Dxxx`;
+- **systemProperties** – a java.util.Properties object that provides runtime environment properties, like `os.name`, or JVM argument like `-Dxxx`;
 - **systemEnvironment** – a java.util.Properties object retrieving environment specific properties from the runtime environment, like env variables;

 ## KEY INTERFACES